MUzairZahid/Content-Based-Image-Retrieval/README.md

 A general formulation of the basic framework of a visual search algorithm can be divided into two main stages: the off line stage and the online stage.
 The flowchart of a general CBIR algorithm is shown in figure 1.

 ![Fig1](fig1.png)
-*Fig.1: The general framework of content based image retrieval extracted from W. Zhou, H. Li and Q. Tian,” Recent Advances in Content-based Image Retrieval: A literature Survey”*
+**Fig.1: The general framework of content based image retrieval extracted from W. Zhou, H. Li and Q. Tian,” Recent Advances in Content-based Image Retrieval: A literature Survey”**

 In this project, a CBIR algorithm will be developed using MATLAB as a platform where the program’s input will be a query image taken from the user to retrieve similar to the given photo as an output.
 The dataset where the output images will be retrieves is a local database with a number of 1000 photos.
 As previously discussed, the similarity measurement criteria can widely vary, in the project at hand however, the features that will be extracted from the image will be color based where the similarity will be histogram similarity.
 The developed code will be discussed in details along with the testing and evaluation of the results along with the comparison of the work at hand with competing systems and approaches.

+## The project idea:

+As previously mentioned, the user will input an image for the program to retrieve similar images to the input from a local database of photos.
+The representation of the user input will be performed according to the color histogram feature where the HSV space is chosen.
+Each H (Hue), S (Saturation) and V (Value) component is uniformly quantized into 8, 2 and 2 bins with resulting dimensions of 32.

+HSV space was created in the seventies by graphic design researchers as an alternative representation of the RGB color model in the aim of having a closer model to the way the human eye perceive color making attributes.
+HSV is a cylindrical geometry with the Hue as their angular dimension.
+Red is at 0° passing through the green primary at 120°, the blue primary at 240°and merging black to red at 360°.
+The neutral or gray colors represent the vertical axis with a range starting at Value = 0 representing black at the bottom to Value = 1 representing white at the top.
+The additive primary and secondary colors as well as the linear mixtures between adjacent pairs of them, which are commonly called pure colors, represent the outer edge of the cylinder with saturation 1.
+Mixing these colors with either black or white separately will leave the saturation unchanged, but mixing them with the combination of both black and white will alter the saturation to values less than 1.
+The HSV is demonstrated in figure 2 and 3.